-When computer and video games first came out, people in general where interested what these electronic bells and whistles where all about.
+When computer and video games first came out, people, in general, were interested what these electronic bells and whistles were all about.
 However, when the initial excitement tapered-off, electronic gaming became the domain of the young and the young at heart.
-This was mainly because these where the people who had the ample time and interest to play these games for long or extended periods of time.
+This was mainly because these were the people who had ample time and interest to play these games for long or extended periods of time.
 One had to have the passion of getting the highest score in PacMan or the tenacity to rescue Princess Zelda.
-Regardless of what game and where it was played, computer, home consoles, the arcades or one's very own Famicom, it was usually hard-core nonetheless.
+Regardless of what game and where it was played, computer, home consoles, the arcades, or one's very own Famicom, it was usually hard-core nonetheless.

-With the rise of the smart phone generation, a huge percentage of gaming was moved to these mobile devices.
+With the rise of the smartphone generation, a huge percentage of gaming was moved to these mobile devices.
 This time, one had the option to play one's game anytime, anywhere as long as the battery could last.
 This is where gaming started to change.
 Mobile game developers had several limitations to deal with.
 After all, a cell-phone no matter how advanced at the time didn't come with a super-graphic Nvidia or Radeon card.
-Games had to have simpler design and graphics and although a lot where still considered as hard core games, many that resembled the early web site/page games that where simpler, easier and took less time to play started to appear.
+Games had to have simpler design and graphics and although a lot were still considered as hardcore games, many that resembled the early website/page games that were simpler, easier, and took less time to play started to appear.

-Of course if the mobile device could access the said websites as well, the games there could be played.
-So, as the mobile gaming industry started to grow on it's own, these simple and less time consuming games started to populate and more people who fell into the class of those who didn't have the time to become hard-core gamers where attracted into playing games.
-Eventually, as the years moved on, they where classified into what we call Casual Gamers playing Casual Games.
+Of course, if the mobile device could access the said websites as well, the games there could be played.
+So, as the mobile gaming industry started to grow on its own, these simple and less time-consuming games started to populate, and more people who fell into the class of those who didn't have the time to become hard-core gamers were attracted to playing games.
+Eventually, as the years moved on, they were classified into what we call Casual Gamers playing Casual Games.

 The Casual Game sector on the other hand catered to the casual game crowd.
-However, because the games where of the simple and fun variety, the people who normally would not play games started playing, after all, the games didn't require one to allot a certain amount of time, could be played on the fly and could be continued anytime later.
-A good example of this where the click click idle games which would probably drive a hard-core gamer mad with boredom.
-Due to this, more women started to play (Your Mother, Aunt, Sister and Wife or Girlfriend to name a few).
+However, because the games were of the simple and fun variety, the people who normally would not play games started playing, after all, the games didn't require one to allow a certain amount of time, could be played on the fly and could be continued anytime later.
+A good example of this where the click-click idle games which would probably drive a hard-core gamer mad with boredom.
+Due to this, more women started to play (Your Mother, Aunt, Sister and Wife, or Girlfriend to name a few).
 Today, 55% of these Casual Gamers are women.

 As our topic is about Hyper-Casual games and how it changed the world of gaming, we will have to focus our attention back to Casual Games.
 Hyper-Casual games are still Casual games with a twist.
 Hyper-Casual is a game publishing business model like free2play and pay2win.
 It has changed casual gaming in both good and irritable ways.
 For the good, it has become one of the best Marketing and Advertising tools of the day and a great way to earn for both game publishers and developers.
 For the irritable and usually frustrating, who would like to play a game where an Ad banner or marketing video has to pop up every now and then in exchange for playing the game for free.
 Hyper-Casual games depend on Ads to get published.
 The more Ads on the game the more probable earnings they make.
 Some games give the option of removing all the annoying Ads if the user will purchase the game.